kodoshi/flutter_1/README.md

 ## API routes

-##### More details can be found in the jsdoc annotations inside /backend/docs, db models also included below.
+#### More details can be found in the JSDOC annotations inside /backend/docs/index.html, db models also included below.
+A Postman collection is included in the /postman folder, it details routes, arguments and holds examples of responses.